abraia/abraia-multiple/README.md

 [![Python Package](https://img.shields.io/pypi/v/abraia.svg)](https://pypi.org/project/abraia/)
 ![Package Downloads](https://img.shields.io/pypi/dm/abraia)

-# Abraia-Multiple image analysis toolbox
+# Abraia Python SDK image analysis toolbox

 The Abraia-Multiple image analysis toolbox provides and easy and practical way to analyze and classify multispectral and hyperspectral images directly from your browser.
 You just need to click on the open in Colab button to start with one of the available Abraia-Multiple notebooks: